raptorecki/vanilla-storage/README.md

 *   `--no-md5`: Skips the calculation of MD5 hashes for each file.
 This significantly speeds up the scanning process.
 *   `--no-drive-info-update`: Prevents the script from automatically updating the drive's model, serial number, and filesystem type in the database.
-*   `--no-thumbnails`: Skips the generation of thumbnails for image files.
+*   `--no-thumbnails`: **(Updated)** This flag now prevents `scan_drive.php` from queuing thumbnail generation requests for image files.
+Thumbnail generation is now handled asynchronously by a separate script.
 *   `--resume`: If a previous scan was interrupted, this flag allows you to resume the scan from the last successfully processed file, preventing you from having to start over.
 *   `--skip-existing`: This flag tells the script to ignore any file that already exists in the database for that drive.
 This is very useful for quickly adding new files to a drive that has already been scanned.